 “The papers to change my name.”

 By the time I learned that the woman I had known as ‘Suzanne’ had been born, baptised, and lived for over TWO decades under another name, I already knew that Mercy was a very old family name passed down through at least four generations.
-And, I had been wondering where and how that name had wandered off.
-It seemed that it never did, wander off.
+And, I had been wondering where and how that name had fallen off the family tree.
+Now, it seemed that it never did, fall off.
 It was there all the time.

 Today, on her birthday, I do miss picking up the phone to ask Mom question about someone mentioned in one of Grandma’s letters, or sending her an mystery photo by email for a quick identity check.
 And I miss the funny stories that seemed to come back to her at the oddest moments.Birthdays always prompted recollections of a party with her childhood friend Princess Usha, the Maharani of Indore, India.
 Mom loved stories about the Princess, and the blog posts she helped write remain among the most popular articles at The Family Curator blog: